GoogleContainerTools/kpt-config-sync/docs/development.md

 ### E2E tests (GKE)

-Config Sync e2e tests can also target clusters on GKE.
+This section provides instructions on how to run the e2e tests on GKE.

 #### Prerequisites